NTag/uithack24/README.md

-# UITHack — QueesQuest — Team Challenger5
+# UITHack — QueerQuest — Team Challenger5

 You need NodeJS 20 and NPM.